 Compliance

-The post The pink social security booklet will be abolished in Hungary appeared first on Helpers Hungary.
+The post Tax returns in Hungary in 2026 appeared first on Helpers Finance.

 In Hungary, employers are required to make sure that their employees are healthy and stay healthy while they are performing work for the company.
 This is done through regular health checkups which are organized by the employer.